 As of June 30, 2020, we had cash of \$24.2 million, excluding restricted cash.
 We had a working capital balance of \$16.0 million as of June 30, 2020, as compared to \$21.8 million as of June 30, 2019.
-The decrease in working capital is primarily due to our issuance of the Convertible Notes, \$5.3 million of which are payable in the next 12 months, the Convertible Notes installment payments, under certain circumstances, be converted
+The decrease in working capital is primarily due to our issuance of the Convertible Notes, \$5.3 million of which are payable in the next 12 months, the Convertible Notes installment payments, under certain circumstances, be converted.
+As of September 30, 2020, we had cash of \$14.3 million, excluding restricted cash, and working capital of \$0.9 million.
+Additionally, on October 30, 2020, we closed on the public offering of 5 million shares of common stock with proceeds of approximately \$11.0 million net of offering costs, which will be used for general corporate purposes.

 Since our inception, we have incurred recurring operating losses, used cash from operations, and relied on capital raising transactions to continue ongoing operations.
 During the year ended June 30, 2020, we implemented a cost reduction initiative and achieved a reduction in cash used in operations in excess of \$1.0 million between the third and fourth quarters of fiscal year 2020.
-Subsequent to year end we implemented phase two of that initiative reducing recurring costs and identifying cost savings that we expect to result in annual savings of an additional \$2.0 million to \$3.0 million.
-After considering all available evidence, we determined that, due to our current positive working capital and the receipt of cash proceeds as a result of financing activities discussed below for aggregate net proceeds of \$16.0 million, such capital and proceeds will be sufficient to meet our capital requirements for a period of at least twelve months from the date that our June 30, 2020 financial statements were issued.
+During the three months ended September 30, 2020, we incurred a loss from operations of \$5.5 million and used cash in operations of \$4.2 million.
+During the three months ended September 30, 2020, we implemented a number of cost reduction initiatives reducing costs and identifying cost savings that we expect to result in annual savings of an additional \$3.0 million to \$4.0 million.
+After considering all available evidence, we determined that, due to our current positive working capital and the receipt of cash proceeds as a result of financing activities, such capital and proceeds will be sufficient to meet our capital requirements for a period of at least twelve months from the date that our September 30, 2020 financial statements were issued.
 Management will continue to evaluate our liquidity and capital resources.